 The Impression of Liu Sanjie

 Impression Liu Sanjie is a musical night show, actually performed on the Li River in Yangshuo.
-The cast are local Zhuang minority villagers and bamboo-raft-men, and it is one of the creations of famous Chinese Director Zhang Yimou.
+The cast are local Zhuang minority villagers, and it is one of the creations of famous Chinese Director Zhang Yimou.

 Liu Sanjie, the Movie